olagokemills/nagarro-test/README.md

+## DEV NOTE
+Hi, due to time constraint and the workload at my present office, I could not fully implement data persistence for the redux requirement and I could not write the tests also.
+Thank you for the time and opportunity.
+I look forward to hearing from you again

 # NyTimes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.3.

 ## Development server

+Run `npm install `to install all modules
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding